Use MCP tools

 gemini extensions install https://github.com/gemini-cli-extensions/datacommons [--auto-update]

-Note: If you have previously configured Gemini CLI to use the Data Commons MCP Server and want to use the extension instead, be sure to delete the
+Note: If you have previously configured Gemini CLI to use Data Commons MCP tools and want to use the extension instead, be sure to delete the

 datacommons-mcpsection from the relevantsettings.jsonfile (e.g.~/.gemini/settings.json).